zenml-io/zenml/docs/book/getting-started/deploying-zenml/README.md

 ![ZenML centrally deployed for multiple users](../../.gitbook/assets/Scenario3.2.png)

-You connect to your deployed ZenML server using the `zenml connect` command and then you have the full benefits and power of ZenML.
+You connect to your deployed ZenML server using the `zenml login` command and then you have the full benefits and power of ZenML.
 You can use all the cloud-based components, your metadata will be stored and synchronized across all the users of the server and you can leverage features like centralized logs